 I absolutely love writing blurbs for books I’ve fallen for, and it’s always an honor to be asked.
 So this is sad to say, but right now I’m taking a break from reading manuscripts for blurb requests while I focus on teaching and writing my own novel.
-Once I am blurbing again (I am not sure when this will be), here’s my policy: I only blurb YA novels, and limit the number of novels I blurb per year.
+Once I am blurbing again after I meet my book deadline this fall, here’s my policy: I only blurb YA novels, and limit the number of novels I blurb per year.
 I always prefer that blurb requests go through my agent, Michael Bourret.

 Where did your name come from, and what does it mean?

-Yes, in fact, Nova Ren Suma is my real name.
+Yes, Nova Ren Suma is my real name.
 People often ask me what it means or where it came from.
 My first name, Nova, is said to mean “chases butterflies” in Hopi; my middle name, Ren, “lotus flower” in Japanese.
 Suma, my last name, is Sicilian.
 I’m married, but I kept my name.
-I’m the child of 1960s hippies, which says a lot about me (and which you might suspect from my name).
+I’m half-Jewish and half-Italian and, most of all, wholly the child of 1960s New York hippies… which you might suspect from my name.

 My books should be shelved under S.